yendrrek/software-engineering-notes/kent beck - extreme programming explained.md

 - Taking control of the physical environment sends a powerful message to the team. (...)
 Taking control over their physical environment is the first step toward taking control of how they work overall. p.80

 - (...) a customer is as much a part of an XP team as a programmer.
 In particular, for best results they sit with the rest of the team and are available full-time to answer questions. p.83

+- Responsibility can ony be accepted, not given. (...)
+The manager can't go to the team and say, "Here's the pile of stuff we have to do and here's how long it will take."
+The project manager has to ask the team to take responsibility for doing the work.
+And then listen to the answer.